Last update 05.09.2018

 The reality is that if you are an adult who isn't covered by tax relief, you have to pay your council a tax.
 And with relocating your home, you will have to inform your council as well.

 Luckily, it's not as difficult as it sounds.
 You have to do it a few weeks before your actual move to prevent any issues that might cost you a lot.
-And as a removals company, we can give you some guiding tips on how to ease the process.
+And as a removals company, we can give you some guiding tips on how to cancel council tax when moving house.

 How to Cancel Your Council Tax When Moving House?